syncfusion-content/ej2-common-docs/ej2-javascript/appearance/material3.md

 ## Syncfusion Material3 Theme

-We are pleased to announce that we have incorporated the Material 3 theme, featuring light and dark variants, into all Syncfusion EJ2 Controls.
-This theme implementation leverages CSS variables, allowing effortless customization of Syncfusion control colors directly within the CSS format.
-This approach facilitates the smooth transition between light and dark color schemes, providing users with a highly adaptable solution that caters to their preferences and application requirements.
+Material 3 theme has been incorporated into all Syncfusion EJ2 Controls.
+The theme includes light and dark variants and utilizes CSS variables for easy customization of control colors in CSS format.
+This implementation enables seamless switching between light and dark color schemes, offering users a flexible solution to suit their preferences and application needs.

 > Note: Please be aware that in the Material3 theme, we utilize CSS variables with rgb() values for our color variables.
 Using hex values in this context may lead to improper functionality.